serdarkalayci/pre-scaling-operator/docs/README.md

 * **Modification of `spec.replicas`:** If an application is opted in, and the application replica count is manipulated from elsewhere, the operator will set the replica count back to the replica count of the specific active scaling state.

 * **Modification of a state:** If there's a change to the replica-count for a state, the operator will take that change into account as long as the application is opted in.
-There is also an optional `admission-controller` that can prevent that modification all-together
+There is also an optional `admission-controller` that can prevent that modification all-together.
+You can find its repository link [here](https://github.com/ContainerSolutions/pre-scaling-operator-admission-controller)

 * **Default State:** All applications include a default state.
 The DevOps team can change the scalingstate to that default state at any time.
 The replica count for the default state is always what the deployment process would output into the `spec.replicas` field.